-National Library Legislative Day (NLLD) is a two-day advocacy training event hosted by the ALA Washington Office every year.
+National Library Legislative Day (NLLD) is a two-day advocacy training event hosted annually by ALA.
 Library advocates are invited to Washington, D.C. to learn about pressing legislative issues and receive advocacy training.
 On day two, advocates join their state delegations and head to Capitol Hill to meet with their elected officials (or, more likely, their staff).
 These meetings remind members of Congress of the important role that libraries play in their communities and help to educate them about how issues like copyright, privacy and surveillance, and net neutrality can impact a library.

 Who can attend National Library Legislative Day?

 Anyone who loves libraries!
 This event is open to the public and anyone who loves libraries – students, business owners, stay-at-home moms, library enthusiasts – has a story to tell.
 It is critical that members of Congress and their staff hear firsthand just how important libraries are to their constituents.